mliemann/Recipe-Gram/README.md

 In this application you upload recipes that you would like stored digitally.
 You create a login that stores the recipes and can be accessed once logged in.
 If a user sets the recipe to public, then you can view the recipe without needing to log in.

 ## Technologies
-Technologies used: JavaScript, SQL, Express, Sequalize, HTML, Handlebars, CSS, Bootstrap, Node.js, MySQL, AWS S3, SASS
+Technologies used: JavaScript, SQL, Express, Sequelize, HTML, Handlebars, CSS, Bootstrap, Node.js, AWS S3, SASS

 ## License
 License: None